 - All these relaxations were withdrawn from 22 November.

 - The Rs.
-500 notes would be accepted here till 2nd December.
+500 notes would be accepted here until 2nd December.

-- On 21st December 2016, the limit for depositing old currency in the banks were restricted to Rs.
-5000 per person subject to explanation that why the money was not deposited so far.
+- On 21st December 2016, the limit for depositing old currency in the banks was restricted to Rs.
+5000 per person subject to an explanation that why the money was not deposited so far.

 - On 22nd December the previous restriction was waived.